GeoffBurns/Rickety-Kate/README.md

 Rules for rickety-kate can be found at http://australiancardgames.com.au/rickety-kate/

-However the scoring of this app is based on my families rules - 10 points for Queen of Spaces and 1 point for other spades
+However the default scoring of this app is based on my families rules - 10 points for Queen of Spaces and 1 point for other spades
+Two other scoring variants are available - Hearts variant and Jacks variant.
+Optional scoring for the hooligan and the omnibus can also be switched on.

 This codebase uses carthage to manage dependencies https://github.com/Carthage/Carthage